azerothcore/acore-docker/README.md

 You are ready to go!

 Check the [AzerothCore wiki](https://www.azerothcore.org/wiki/documentation_index) to learn how to work with the AC database
-### Customize your server with lua scripts
+### Customize your server with Lua scripts

 The worldserver container included in our docker-compose integrates the Eluna module

-You just need to install your lua scripts inside the /scripts folder and you are ready to go!
+You just need to install your lua scripts inside the /scripts/lua folder and you are ready to go!

 Check the [Eluna documentation](https://github.com/ElunaLuaEngine/Eluna/blob/master/README.md) to learn how to work with this system

+### Customize your server with TypeScript

+This project also integrates the [Eluna-TS](https://github.com/azerothcore/eluna-ts) system which allows you to create your custom scripts in Typescript!

+What you need is just create an "index.ts" within the `/scripts/typescript` folder and you can directly start by writing your scripts there or creating other files to import.

+Inside our `docker-compose.yml` there's the `ac-eluna-ts-dev` service which check changes on `/scripts/typescript` folder to automatically recompile your TS files into Lua.

+**Disclaimer:** Eluna-TS is based on [TypeScriptToLua](https://typescripttolua.github.io/) which is a Typescript limited environment.
+You cannot use all the Typescript features, check their page for more info.

 ### Extract client data by your self with the ac-dev-tools container

-Work in progress...
+Within your `.env` file set this variable: `DOCKER_CLIENT_DATA_FOLDER=` with the **absolute path** of the "Data" folder of your game client.

+Now run this command: `docker-compose run ac-dev-tools bash` to access the shell of the **ac-dev-tools** container.
+Once inside you can run the following commands:

+* `./maps` -> to extract dbc and maps
+* `./vmap4extractor && ./vmap4assembler` -> to extract and assemble the vertical maps
+* `./mmaps_generator` -> to extract and generate the movement maps

+After the extraction (it can take hours) you will find the extracted files inside the `/var/extractors` folder.

+**NOTE:** On Linux you probably need to change the permissions of the extracted files since they are processed inside the container by the root user. run `sudo chmod -R <youruser>:<yourgroup> /var/extractors` to get the ownership of those files.